keuhdall/ft_turing/README.md

 ## Stuff to improve

 Well, basically everything.
-This was my first Haskell project ever and it kind sucks.
+This was my first Haskell project ever and it kinda sucks.
 I tried to rework everything, but this project was made 2 years ago and it's quite hard to wrap my head around some parts.
 Also, I wasn't really paying attention to stuff like Monads, so the project architecture isn't great either.
 Nevertheless, I still can see some short-term improvements, like :

 - Using the [Lens](https://github.com/ekmett/lens/) library to manipulate records and get rid of `NamedFieldPuns` and `RecordWildCards`
 - Replace `Maybe` Monads by `Either` in Engine module, in order to get better error handling